Q: At what age should I have my first colonoscopy?

 A: A screening colonoscopy is recommended for men and women beginning at age 50.
 A screening colonoscopy is recommended earlier than age 50 for an individual with a family history of colon cancer or polyps.

-New guidelines, released by the American College of Gastroenterology, call for African Americans to be screened for colon cancer every 10 years starting at age 45.
+Recent guidelines, released by the American College of Gastroenterology, call for African Americans to be screened for colon cancer, at an earlier age, starting at age 45.